 This doesn't mean emotions are simple.
 The body's evaluation considers hundreds of variables simultaneously — facial expressions, tone of voice, body language, past experience, current physiological state, context.
 The output is rich, nuanced, and specific.
 But the question generating all that output is one question.

-When you understand the safety question, emotional responses that previously seemed random, irrational, or "overreactive" become readable.
+Once the safety question becomes visible, emotional responses that previously seemed random, irrational, or "overreactive" become readable.

-If someone shuts down in a meeting, the question isn't "what's wrong with them?"
-The question is: "what did their nervous system detect that mine didn't?"
+- Someone shuts down in a meeting.
+The question isn't "what's wrong with them?"
+The question is: what did their nervous system detect that mine didn't?

-If you feel defensive when receiving feedback, the question isn't "why can't I take criticism?"
-The question is: "what is my system reading as threat right now?"
+- Defensiveness rises in response to feedback.
+The question isn't "why can't I take criticism?"
+The question is: what is the system reading as threat right now?

 Research Foundations